cache-token/cgt-bridge/contracts/CCIP/TestingPlan.md

   4b. for the bytes data leave empty
   4c.
 Start with native gas
   4d.
 Deploy an inbetween contract for oracle
-5. Mint 1000 tokens and send it to Tester 1
+5.[ ]
+Mint 1000 tokens and send it to Tester 1
-6. Set the fee exemptions on the child contracts
-7. Provide wallet addresses for deployment for the fee enforcer and default fee address
-8. Test transfer between Sepolia -> Avax -> Optimisim -> Sepolia
-9. Test transfer between Sepolia -> Optimisim -> Avax -> Sepolia
+6.[ ]
+Set the fee exemptions on the child contracts 7.[ ]
+Provide wallet addresses for deployment for the fee enforcer and default fee address 8.[ ]
+Test transfer between Sepolia -> Avax -> Optimisim -> Sepolia 9.[ ]
+Test transfer between Sepolia -> Optimisim -> Avax -> Sepolia 10.[x]
+Create tests for the modified child token 11.[x]
+Create deployment script for the modified child token
 ## CCIP
 1. Deploy the wrapped Child tokens on Avalanche Fuji and Optimism
 2. Share all CCIP token pool addresses with CACHE.GOLD for fee exemption